pouyayarandi/auto-registry/README.md

   It generates a Factory's `Container` to define the service and a registry for the implementation.
 - **AutoRegistery:** a command plugin which generates the code for service registerations based on occurances of `@Service` through the codebase.
   It also provides a build tool plugin which compare hashes of file and desired state and fails the compile if the generated code is outdated.
-  The generated code could be found in `Registery.swift` file inside AutoRegistery package.
+  The generated code could be found in `Registry.generated.swift` file inside AutoRegistery package.

 ## How to add a service?